speechbrain/speechbrain/recipes/LibriTTS/README.md

 python train.py hparams/train.yaml --data_folder=/path/to/LibriTTS
 ```

-The recipe will automatically download the librispeech dataset and resamples it as specified.
+The recipe will automatically download the LibriTTS dataset and resamples it as specified.

 The training logs and checkpoints are available [here](https://www.dropbox.com/sh/gjs1kslxkxz819q/AABPriN4dOoD1qL7NoIyVk0Oa?dl=0).